Load Balancers

 Screenshot: Admin panel > Load Balancers > Create modal showing user selection, deploy mode toggle (VPC/Public), and plan selection

-The system will provision a dedicated HAProxy instance and display it in the load balancers list.
-The initial deployment takes 1-2 minutes.
+The system will provision the load balancer and display it in the list.
+Deployment typically takes 1--2 minutes.

 Creating a Load Balancer